teachingaway/teachingaway.github.io/_posts/2014-11-25-raising-capital-for-startups.md

 [Seed Rounds: How to Pick a Valuation](http://josephwalla.com/seed-rounds-how-to-pick-a-valuation).
 [Joseph Walla](https://twitter.com/josephwalla), 2014.
 "Valuations have little basis in reality for early stage companies.
 You evaluate the team, product, market and other variables - then, make a general guess."

 [The Equity Equation](http://paulgraham.com/equity.html). [*Paul Graham*](https://twitter.com/paulg),  2007.
 When trading stock in your company for anything (money, an employee, etc.) the test for whether to do it is always the same.
 You should give up n% of your company if what you trade it for improves your average outcome enough that the (100 - n)% you have left is worth more than the whole company was before.

+[How to Value Your Startup](http://gimletmedia.com/episode/6-how-to-value-your-startup/). [*Alex Blumberg*](https://twitter.com/abexlumberg), (2014).
+It's all about the story.
+A podcast where Alex Blumberg documents his experience raising capital for a podcasting startup.

 ## Signalling Risk